gitbra/pwic/README.md

-# Pwic.wiki server powered by Python and SQLite
+# Pwic.wiki server written with Python and SQLite

 ## Presentation